ghoshnirmalya/testing-next.js-apps/README.md

-# Build a marketing site using Next.js
+# Testing Next.js apps

-This app demonstrates how you can build a marketing site using Next.js on the Front End and the API will be powered by ButterCMS.
-Next.js is a React.js framework which will do Server Side Rendering for you.
-As a result, your site will have better SEO score.
+This app demonstrates how you can test a Next.js app using Cypress.

 <img src="https://user-images.githubusercontent.com/6391763/54627869-47b56500-4a9a-11e9-812e-ddb71b56f56e.png" alt="Preview">